Skip to Content

-Do Axolotls Glow In The Dark If yes, Why
+Do Axolotls Glow In The Dark?
+If Yes, Why?

 A common norm revolving around Axolotls states that “Axolotls glow in the dark.”
 But do you think that these adorable aquatics can actually glow?